AREAS OF KNOWLEDGE:

 If you have pacifist views this final category would be reserved for direct action or civil disobedience.
 You would be willing to put yourself in harm’s way or risk a harsh prison sentence to protest the injustice.

-Next a nominated spokesperson from each group reports back and fields questions from the entire class.
+Next a nominated spokesperson from each group should report back and be prepared to fields questions from the entire class.
 The following guiding questions may or may not add value as animated discussion is unleashed: